faenrandir/a_careful_examination/responses/response_to_faith_of_a_science_teacher.md

 What seems abundantly clear, however, is that humankind did _not_ originate [6000 years ago](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/afa5b85f5a309c31f4f581035e75b554ca63dbd7/documents/science/the_6000_year_problem.pdf) (even though this is taught in virtually every Church manual) somewhere close to [Missouri, USA](http://en.fairmormon.org/Joseph_Smith/Garden_of_Eden_in_Missouri) (also [currently taught in lesson manuals](https://www.lds.org/manual/the-pearl-of-great-price-student-manual/the-book-of-moses?lang=eng&query=garden+of+eden+missouri)).

+This line of thinking (if we are the product of random chance then maybe we don't really matter) is similar to the reductionistic approach to looking at humans.
+In its extreme form, the reductionist approach says, "because we are composed of atoms we don't really matter and there are no real morals."
+In its extreme form, the spontaneous generation approach says, "because we came from random processes and will someday die, we don't really matter and there are no morals."
+Both these approaches are highly flawed, IMHO, because they fail to acknowledge that meta-phenomena are "real" and that emergent "stuff" is as significant as fundamental "stuff" (even though emergent "stuff", to be sure, is contingent upon fundamental "stuff").
+We *are* conscious creatures and we appear to have at least some measure of genuine agency (scientists are just at the beginning of being able to really analyze that process, so it's unclear exactly how much).
+If we can consider how our actions might influence the well-being of another conscious creature and alter our behavior based on that realization, then morality *also exists* in that very realization.
+And, given that we can directly influence the well-being of others and the fate of our planet now, we clearly are capable of creating meaning and purpose now, regardless of how we came to be or the fact that our consciousness is contingent upon the atoms of which we are composed.

 **[FST-4]** _How could intelligent life spring from a non-intelligent universe?
 (Note: I am aware that many people answer this with the analogy that a team of monkeys writing on typewriters for an infinite amount of time will eventually recreate the works of Shakespeare.
 But that just opens up more questions, such as who gave them the typewriters and who identifies what Shakespeare's writings are.
 It seems that all intelligence must be preceded by intelligence.)_

 [Emergence](https://en.wikipedia.org/wiki/Emergence) appears to be a feature of the universe.